bf/rust-security-problems/README.md

 Aborted (core dumped)
 ```

-Both `rustfmt` and `rustc` use the same functions to process source code, so they'll be equally affected by any bugs or security vulnerabilities in the underlying rust libraries.
-It's not clear if this could be further exploited for arbitrary code execution by an attacker.
-But it highlights a fact which is well-known in the security world: Not only compiling or running untrusted code exposes a developer to security risks, but even formatting it could lead to further exploitation.
+Both `rustfmt` and `rustc` use the same functions to process source code, so they'll be equally affected by any bugs in the underlying rust libraries.
+The rust team confirms that these SIGSEGV crashes are not exploitable.

 # Expectation: Rust binary will not contain arbitrary files